spack/spack/lib/spack/docs/packaging_guide.rst

            for exp in expected:
                assert re.search(exp, out), f"Expected '{exp}' in output"

-If the files were cached from installing the software, the paths to the two files would be found under the ``self.test_suite.current_test_cache_dir`` directory as shown below:
+If instead the files were cached from installing the software, the paths to the two files would be found under the ``self.test_suite.current_test_cache_dir`` directory as shown below: